nesgnas/gamrTutorial/README.md

 ### Implementing a comparable interface
-- This is used to sort objects's positions in the box class by implementing a Comparable interface.
+- This is used to sort object's positions in the box class by implementing a Comparable interface.

 **Example: Box [implements] Comparable**
 <img src="data/Readme/compa1.png">